datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 ### Pushing and Pulling Changes quiz

+{choose-answer:4}
-?
-What git commands is NOT used in making local changes available in a remote repository?
+?1 What git commands is NOT used in making local changes available in a remote repository?

+C) pull
+C) clone
+C) diff
-a) add
+o) add
-b) commit
+o) commit
-c) push
+o) push
-D) pull

 {choose-answers: 4}
-?
-What git command is used in creating a local copy of a remote repository for the first time?
+?2 What git command is used to make a local copy of a remote repository for the first time?

 C) clone
 o) add